JanakPatel18/Bitcoin-Predictive-Analysis-and-Visualization/README.md

 SciKitLearn is the Machine Learning library we'll be using to create a classifier.

 ## d) Dashboard
 No dashboard is required for the first segment.
-In the future we will be using Tableau or the Dashboard.
+In the future we will be using Tableau for the Dashboard.